grahfmusic/pacjunkie/README.md

 Upon running PacJunkie, users are presented with a menu offering various upgrade options:

-1. **List Available Upgrades**: Displays a categorized list of available package upgrades, including core system, AUR, and development packages.
+1. **List Available Upgrades**: Displays a categorised list of available package upgrades, including core system, AUR, and development packages.

 2. **Upgrade Core System**: Initiates the upgrade process for core system packages using Pacman.